isabella232/ContentTypeDeploymentPnP/README.md

 ### Prerequisites

 * Administrator rights to your SharePoint Admin Site (for SharePoint Online) and the Site Collections you wish to deploy to.
 * [SharePoint PnP CmdLets](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps) - Required for executing the modifications against your Site Collections.
-Download the appropriate version for your environment.
+Please install the appropriate version for your environment.
 * [SharePoint Online Management Shell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps) - Required to Authenticate against your Admin Site and access the listed Site Collections through said authentication.
 (For SharePoint Online only)

 ### Assumptions and Considerations